calicoquito/quito.core/README.rst

 Latest Release
 ---------------
 The latest Release for quito.core is currently pre-alpha v00001.
 This version is not for production and mainly for testing procedure.
-This version contains information on how to manipulate the plone site that can be found under the "Guide" folder.
+It includes the documentation on how to installl Quito.core using docker on wither Linux or windows.
+It has troubleshooting techniques that can be used to mnually install quito.
 It contains both data volume for the docker installation as well as an insomina file explaining the various api comands that can be used to managed the platform.
+This release Only focuses on the creation and viewing of projects with its various tasks using three types of user with different permisiions.

 Installation